SmokeySam/My_Portfolio/README.md

 * At the end of the webpage are my social accounts : Linkedln, GitHub, Dribbble.
 Some of which dont show on mobile or tablet view in the navbar.

-# Testing :
+# Testing

 - I tested my project by adding media queries for different viewing devices.

-All links have been tested to ensure they are directed toi the right places.
+- All links have been tested to ensure they are directed to the right places.

-# Credits :
+# Credits

 I used the following references for my project.